Tayyaba-Abro/Google-Case-Study-Bellabeat-Smart-Device-Usage/README.md

 #### 4. Maximum Sleep Duration (in hours) by Day

-The sleep duaration was caterozied in days, and it is identified that maximum sleep duraton is found to be 13 'hours' on 'Monday'.
+The sleep duaration was categorized in days, and it is identified that maximum sleep duraton is found to be 13 'hours' on 'Monday'.
 This finding suggests that users tend to have longer sleep periods on Mondays compared to other days of the week.

 ![image](https://github.com/Tayyaba-Abro/Google-Case-Study---Bellabeat-Smart-Device-Usage/assets/47588244/6c6d1086-06ac-453f-aa41-4e225caaa11e)

 #### 5. Correlation of Steps with Active Minutes (Very Active and Sendetary Minutes)

 The analysis reveals a clear correlation between total steps, very active minutes, and sedentary minutes.
 As the total steps increase, the very active minutes also tend to increase, while the sedentary minutes decrease.
 This suggests that individuals who take more steps engage in more intense physical activity and spend less time in a sedentary state.
 These findings align with the recommendations of the Centers for Disease Control and Prevention (CDC), which suggests engaging in at least 30 minutes of moderate physical activity every day for optimal health.
 However, the data indicates that the majority of users in the dataset spend a considerable amount of time in a sedentary state, with relatively low levels of very active minutes.